 In this video, Mandy Huth explores the right to object.
 Learn when objection applies, when a controller must cease processing, and exceptions to the rule.

-An example of this may be health information…that maps to a larger issue like a pandemic.…
+An example of this may be health information that maps to a larger issue like a pandemic.
+Data subjects have the right to object to processing their data in most situations.

 DISCLAIMER: Neither LinkedIn nor the instructor represents you, and they are not giving legal advice.
 The information conveyed through this course is not intended to give legal advice, but instead to communicate information to help viewers understand the basics of the topic presented.
 Certain concepts may not apply in all countries.
 The views (and legal interpretations) presented in this course do not necessarily represent the views of LinkedIn or Lynda.com.